Premprakash6260/alphanalysis-assignment/README.md

 To run Solution.py enter date for which to do the analysis and amount, it will generate new output file with prefix given date.

-Note: I have used yahoo api, though data for all the provided 'tickers' are not present api but code is working fine for available data.
+Note: I have used yahoo api, though data for all the provided 'tickers' are not present in api but code is working fine for available data.